Edy's Pie

 Edy's Pie (formerly known as Eskimo Pie) is an American brand of chocolate-covered vanilla ice cream bar wrapped in foil.
 It was the first such dessert sold in the United States.
 It is marketed by Dreyer's, a division of Froneri.

-In wake of the 2020-2021 George Floyd protests, the name was changed to Edy's Pie, in recognition of Dreyer's co-founder, candy maker Joseph Edy.
-The former name being a reference to Inuit, Yupik, and Aleut peoples.
+In wake of the George Floyd protests, the name was changed to Edy's Pie, in recognition of Dreyer's co-founder, candy maker Joseph Edy.
+The former name used the term Eskimo, a term considered offensive by some for American Inuit, Yupik, and Aleut peoples.